 Sunspot activity raises global temperatures.
 These are dark spots on the surface of the sun with intense solar energy output.
 They occasionally emit high amounts of solar output with intense magnetic storms which sometimes lead to the formation of ‘northern lights in the northern hemisphere.
 These storms can increase global temperatures and may decrease temperatures in periods without sunspots.

 These physical causes of global temperature change have always existed and have been responsible for alternate heating and cooling cycles of the earth’s temperature.

-Terrestrial albedo is the ratio between in-coming solar radiation reaching the earth and the amount of energy reflected, expressed as a percentage.
-Albedo, as we noted early on, vary over different land surfaces: >10% over ocean and dark soils, 15% over coniferous and urban areas, 25% over grassland and deciduous forest, 40% over light-colored desert and 85% over reflecting fresh snow.
+Terrestrial albedo is the ratio between incoming solar radiation reaching the earth and the amount of energy reflected, expressed as a percentage.
+Albedo, as we noted early on, varies over different land surfaces: >10% over ocean and dark soils, 15% over coniferous and urban areas, 25% over grassland and deciduous forest, 40% over the light-colored desert and 85% over reflecting fresh snow.

 Another important gas that has an impact on global temperatures is Methane.
 Recent studies show that large deposits of methane under permafrost, among other natural sources of methane such as from wetlands and termites, have the capacity to increase global temperatures.
 They are formed from the decomposition of organic matter in areas without oxygen.
 Methane traps longwave radiation from returning to space, just as carbon dioxide.
 However, methane does not last as long (maximum of about 20 years) as carbon dioxide does in the atmosphere as a greenhouse gas that causes global warming.
 Consequently, the impact of methane is often been ignored, yet methane is 80-85% effective in increasing global temperatures.